zruncho3d/DuelingZero/PARTS.md

 Gantry boards (GBB15) are highly recommended, as they enable a single cable per side, as well as easier toolhead-cable plug/unplug.

-CAN toolhead boards are highly recommended, as they reduce your wiring and enable a smaller main control board.
+Toolhead boards are highly recommended, as they simplify your wiring; CAN and USB enable a much smaller main control board, too.